Cognonto/CWPK/README.md

   - CWPK \#40: Looping and Multiple Structure File Ingest
   - CWPK \#41: Optimizations and Property Structure Ingest
   - CWPK \#42: Other Structural Considerations
+  - CWPK \#43: Logic Testing of the Knowledge Graph Structure
   - More to come . . . .